stackhpc/ansible-slurm-appliance/ansible/roles/compute_init/README.md

 Notes:
 1. `selinux` is set to disabled in StackHPC images.
 2. Requirement for this functionality is TBD.
+3. `cacerts_cert_dir` must be the same on all nodes.
-3. FreeIPA client functionality would be better provided using a client fork which uses pkinit keys rather than OTP to reenrol nodes.
+4. FreeIPA client functionality would be better provided using a client fork which uses pkinit keys rather than OTP to reenrol nodes.
-4. Assuming default Ceph client version.
+5. Assuming default Ceph client version.
-5. Assumes home directory already exists on shared storage.
+6. Assumes home directory already exists on shared storage.
-6. Assumes `cvmfs_config` is the same on control node and all compute nodes.
+7. Assumes `cvmfs_config` is the same on control node and all compute nodes.
-7. If `cuda` role was run during build, the nvidia-persistenced is enabled and will start during boot.
+8. If `cuda` role was run during build, the nvidia-persistenced is enabled and will start during boot.
-8. Would require `dnf_repos`.
+9. Would require `dnf_repos`.
-9. `openhpc` does not need to be added to `compute_init_enable`, this is automatically enabled by adding `compute`.
+10. `openhpc` does not need to be added to `compute_init_enable`, this is automatically enabled by adding `compute`.

 ## Approach
 This works as follows: